whria78/can/README.md

 ## 1. Download CAN5600 / CAN2000 / LESION130k datasets ##

 This repository only contains the download URLs of datasets.
-The zipped archives can be requested by email (whria78@gmail.com).
+For further inquries, please email to Dr. Han (whria78@gmail.com).

 Please check dependencies.
 ```.bash